Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Understand the home’s condition before listing

-• Address important items in advance
+• Identify important concerns in advance

-• Reduce surprises after going under contract
+• Reduce surprises after accepting an offer

-• Create more buyer confidence
+• Create greater buyer confidence

 • Support stronger negotiation positioning